hypyeon/csharp-pingpong/README.md

 ### Setup Instructions
 1. Clone this repo.
-2. Open your terminal and navigate to this project's production directory called **PingPong**.
+2. Open your terminal and navigate to this project's production directory called **PingPongGenerator**.
 3. In the command line, run the command `dotnet run` to compile and execute the console application.
 Since this is a console application, you'll interact with it through text commands in your terminal.
+4. To run MS testing, navigat to the tests directory called **PingPongGenerator.Tests** and run the command `dotnet test`.
-4. Optionally, you can run `dotnet build` to compile this console app without running it.
+5. Optionally, you can run `dotnet build` to compile this console app without running it.